danvk/aoc2023/README.md

 ## Day by day

+### Day 9 (44665 / 43697)

+This was wildly easy compared to yesterday.
+I wonder if Eric is being nice to us on the weekend?
+My instinct to recursively extrapolate the next number worked great on part 1 and then part 2 just requires reversing the list and using your solution from part 1.

+- Start: 4:37 PM
+- ⭐️: 4:45 PM
+- ⭐️⭐️: 4:47 PM

 ### Day 8 (35164 / 26872)

 Using a hash map was a real mistake for part 2 -- I assumed there would be some fanout of ghosts, but really you'll always have a fixed number of ghosts and using hash maps in Zig complicates absolutely everything.